emblafant/highdRate/README.md

 # HighdRate - Water Tracking Mobile App

 HighdRate is a mobile app that helps you track your daily water intake and reminds you to drink more water throughout the day.
 With HighdRate, you can easily set a daily water intake goal and log your water intake with just a few taps.
-You can also view your daily, weekly, and monthly water intake history, and get reminders to drink more water throughout the day.
+You can also get reminders to drink more water throughout the day.

 This is my first time using React Native, and this project was developed as a learning experience to gain familiarity with the framework and its features.